magomimmo/modern-cljs/doc/tutorial-19.md

                  [org.clojure/tools.reader "0.7.7"]])
 ```

-> NOTE 6: As you see, we update both the CLJ release to "1.5.1" and the
+> NOTE 7: As you see, we update both the CLJ release to "1.5.1" and the
 > `tools.reader` release to "0.7.7".

 ### Locally install the upgraded `shoreleave` libs

 Now that we have upgraded all `shoreleave` libs which are used by the
-`modern-cljs` project, we need to install them locally in such a way
+`modern-cljs` project, we need to locally install them in such a way
 that they can be seen by the `modern-cljs` `project.clj` file.

-[Lein][21] offers a very handy `lein install` command to reach this
+`Lein` offers a very handy `lein install` command to reach this
 goal.
 Execute the following commands and you're almost done.

 ```bash